iuris2k/shop-luis-mujica/README.md

 We will also choose each product to see its details.

-Finally we will upload our purchase to the cart.
+Finally, we will upload our purchase to the cart.

 ## Author